 A “do not resuscitate” order

 A “do not resuscitate” order is another way to say what kind of care you want.
 You can create one along with an advance directive.
 Or you can have one by itself.
 A “do not resuscitate” order is also called a DNR.
+Some health care systems use the term “allow natural death,” or AND.

-What does a DNR say?
+What does a DNR (or AND) mean?

 Why wouldn’t I want CPR?